Programming-The-Next-Step-2023/The-ultimate-Snake/README.md

 # The-ultimate-Snake
-This is my second try
+Check out My_Snake_lib package.
+In there you find a game.py file.
+This is THE GAME.
+Enjoy:)